Matty Healy talks working on Drive Like I Do album and new The 1975 material while in lockdown

 The 1975‘s Matty Healy has revealed that he’s working on a Drive Like I Do album during the coronavirus-enforced lockdown.

-The frontman was speaking on to Zane Lowe on Apple Music’s Beats 1 when he discussed how he’d been spending his downtime to delve into a number of studio projects.
+The frontman was speaking on to Zane Lowe on Apple Music’s Beats 1 when he said he’d been utilising his extra downtime to delve into a number of studio projects.

 - Read More: Beautiful new song ‘Jesus Christ 2005 God Bless America’ is The 1975 at their most fragile and vulnerable